- Tardy, Super Tardy, and Absence: What's the Difference?

 As a school, we want students to know and learn the value of being on time, the expectation of being ready to engage, and of honoring the professional relationship between teacher and student.
 It is critical that students practice and learn the habits and life lessons of punctuality and commitment because they are essential as students move onto college, a career, and life as a part of a larger community.
 As a school dedicated to educating young people, students deserve a clear, consistent practice.

-- When a student is tardy, they do not need to report to the attendance office.
+- When a student is tardy (less than 10 minutes late to class), they do not need to report to the attendance office.
 Their teacher will mark them as tardy.

 - students will not be allowed to attend SC evening events (games, dances, performances).

 - Saturday Breakfast Club occurs one Saturday a month from 9am-12pm.
 Students must arrive by 9:15am and if they stay and work they can make up tardies.

 - 1 hour = 5 tardies